htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 The Backfill state is used whenever the machine is performing low priority background tasks to keep itself busy.
-For more information about backfill support in HTCondor, see the :doc:`/admin-manual/setting-up-special-environments` section on page \ `Setting Up for Special
+For more information about backfill support in HTCondor, see the :ref:`admin-manual/setting-up-special-environments:configuring htcondor for running backfill jobs` section.
-Environments <../admin-manual/setting-up-special-environments.html>`__.
 This state is only used if the machine has been configured to enable backfill computation, if a specific backfill manager has been installed and configured, and if the machine is otherwise idle (not being used interactively or for regular HTCondor computations).
 If the machine meets all these requirements, and the ``START_BACKFILL`` expression evaluates to TRUE, the machine will move from the Unclaimed/Idle state to Backfill/Idle (transition **7**).